-For the past 30 years, Dr. Richard Bajura served in various roles, including facilitating, leading, and managing energy and environment programs in research and technical outreach at West Virginia University.
+For 48 years, Dr. Richard Bajura served in various roles at West Virginia University, including facilitating, leading, and managing energy and environment programs in research and technical outreach.
 He has led seven major interdisciplinary/inter-institutional research programs and multiple WVU campus-wide programs addressing a wide range of energy applications, from resource extraction to alternative fuels.
 He is skilled at coordinating and managing research programs involving groups of faculty members from different colleges.

 In his earlier career as an active faculty member and researcher, Bajura’s research interests included fluid dynamics and energy processes.
 His professional service included leadership in the Fluids Engineering Division of ASME where he also served as vice president for the Basic Engineering Technical Group, representing one-sixth of the ASME membership and over 40 percent of the society’s technical programs.
-He is currently active on the ASME Energy Committee, and is a member of the National Coal Council, the Coal Utilization Research Council (CURC), the Pittsburgh Coal Conference Advisory Board, and the Washington Coal Club Board of Directors.
-He is the group leader for the fuels program on the CURC Technical Committee for developing a technology road map for coal R&D programs.
-He serves as a technical program coordinator for WVU programs under the US-China Clean Energy Research Center.
+He was active on the ASME Energy Committee, and was a member of the National Coal Council, the Coal Utilization Research Council (CURC), the Pittsburgh Coal Conference Advisory Board, and the Washington Coal Club Board of Directors.
+He was the group leader for the fuels program on the CURC Technical Committee for developing a technology road map for coal R&D programs.
+He served as a technical program coordinator for WVU programs under the US-China Clean Energy Research Center.

 - Environmental Research